edwardciccone/edwardciccone.github.io/_posts/2016-12-08-JavaFX-Basics-Tutorial.md

 ---
 layout: post
 title: Tutorial - Building a Simple JavaFX Application
-subtitle: Understanding the concepts of building a JavaFX Application and what goes on behind the scenes
+subtitle: Lets learn how to use JavaFX
 ---

 ### Introduction
-JavaFX is a very powerful library for building UI Applications in pure Java.
-The goal of this tutorial is to build a simple application using JavaFX as well as grasp the concepts of JavaFX so you can start building your own JavaFX applications.
+The goal of this tutorial is to build a simple JavaFX application but _more importantly, to learn the concepts and architecture of a JavaFX Application_.

-I will show you how to configure your IDE environment, teach you step by step how to make a basic applications, and describe to you some best practices and concepts of JavaFX.
+Learning JavaFX from the inside out will help you grasp it way more effectively then if you just learned the syntax.
+Doing it this way, is the only way to do it.

 ### Prerequiests
 - Java 8 installed on your local machine